Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-with $\mu_k$, $\nu_k$ explicitly expressed in Lemma~$(2.3)$, and $e={\rm GCD}(m_i)$ as in Proposition~$(3.3)$.} \ms\nin {\it Proof.} The pole order spectral sequence degenerates at $E_2$ by Corollary~(5.4) below.
+\nin with $\mu_k$, $\nu_k$ explicitly expressed in Lemma~$(L2.3{2.3})$, and $e={\rm GCD}(m_i)$ as in Proposition~{\rmP3.3{3.3}}.} \msn {\it Proof.} The pole order spectral sequence degenerates at $E_2$ by Corollary~C5.4{5.4} below.
 So the assertion is shown in the case $e=1$, since the last condition implies that $\nu_k^{(2)}=0$.
-In the general case it is well-known that
+In the general case it is well known that \htt{3.4.2}{}